OrenBochman/GPUSwiftKaggler/README.md

 # IOS-Deep-Learning
-IOS/OSX Machine and Deep Learning.
+IOS/OSX GPU based Machine and Deep Learning for Kaggle.
-*Note: To run the app you need Xcode 8 and an iOS 10-compatible device (or latest Mac OSX) with at least an A8 processor.*

 ![](metal.jpeg)

-This repository contains Apple playgrounds and full Xcode projects for running compute kernels on an apple GPU instance.
+This repository contains Apple playgrounds and full Xcode projects for running compute kernels on an apple GPU instance targeting mostly *Kaggle competitions*.
+Many frameworks have been incorporated into this library to make it easier to get you going.
-In particular each lesson describes a different topic while building knwoledge from previous lessons.

-**Dreaming about writing an ML based app for the iPhone?** Want to get your hands dirty writing basic image processing filters using Swift Plygrounds ... on the GPU using Metal?
+**Dreaming about writing an ML based app for the iPhone?** Want to get your hands dirty in a Kaggle competition?
+Want to use the GPU with Metal?

 You are in the right place.

-Apple's Metal is a low-level, low-overhead hardware-accelerated graphics API that debuted in iOS 8.
+**Apple's Metal** is a low-level, low-overhead hardware-accelerated graphics API that debuted in iOS 8.
 Apple states that Metal "lets developers create highly immersive console-style games on iPhone.
 Metal is optimized to allow the CPU and GPU to work together to deliver detailed graphics and complex visual eﬀects."

-Apple had also recently presented a native machine learning (CoreML) and machine vision (Vision) frameworks augmenting the already existing libraries they provided (e.g, Accelerate).
+Apple had also recently presented a native machine learning (**CoreML**) and machine vision (**Vision**) frameworks augmenting the already existing libraries they provided (e.g, Accelerate).
 This significantly enhances the vast array of ML based apps that can be deployed to IOS based devices.

 ![](playground.png)

+*Note: To run this repo you need Xcode 8 and an iOS 10-compatible device (or latest Mac OSX) with at least an A8 processor.*

 Stack: